 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), can help relieve pain.
-Anticonvulsants, such as gabapentin (Neurontin, Horizant, Gralise) may help nerve-related pain.
+Anti-seizure medicines such as gabapentin (Neurontin, Horizant, Gralise) may help nerve-related pain.
 Tricyclic medicines such as nortriptyline (Pamelor) and amitriptyline also may be used.

 Corticosteroids, given by mouth or by injection, may help minimize pain and inflammation.

-If the pinched nerve doesn't improve after several weeks to a few months with conservative treatments, your doctor may recommend surgery to take pressure off the nerve.
+If symptoms don't improve after several weeks to a few months of conservative treatments, you may need surgery.
+Surgery can take pressure off the nerve.
 The type of surgery varies depending on the location of the pinched nerve.

-Surgery may entail removing bone spurs or a part of a herniated disk in the spine, for example, or severing the carpal ligament to allow more room for the nerve to pass through the wrist.
+Surgery may involve removing bone spurs or a part of a herniated disk in the spine.
+For carpal tunnel syndrome, surgery involves cutting the carpal ligament to allow more room for the nerve to pass through the wrist.

 Preparing for an appointment

-You're likely to first see your health care provider.
+You're likely to first see your healthcare professional.
 Because there's often a lot to discuss and time may be limited, it's a good idea to prepare for your appointment.
-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Here's some information to help you get ready for your appointment and know what to expect.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
-You might ask if you need to restrict your diet or wear loosefitting clothes in the event that you have an imaging exam.
+At the time you make the appointment, ask if there's anything you need to do in advance.
+You might ask if you need to restrict your diet or wear loosefitting clothes if you need an imaging exam.